anurenjsanthosh005/Chat-App/README.md

 - **Database:** SQLite (default)

 ---
+## Prerequisites

+### Before running this project, make sure you have the following installed:

+- Node.js – for running the frontend

+- Python – for running the backend

+- pip – Python package manager (usually comes with Python)

+- Git – to clone the repository

+---
 ## Getting Started

 ### Clone the repo using command
 git clone https://github.com/anurenjsanthosh005/Chat-App.git

+---

 ### Backend Setup